adrienchaton/BERGAN/README.md

 unconditional generator and multi-scale discriminators, default working config = WGANGP_2scales_WN_WN_crop0.gin

 without GP the GANs are very prone to mode collapse/overfitting, also avoid BN discriminator with GP

-minimal requirements, can be installed with pip in a python3 virtualenv (pip install -r requirements.txt)

-these requirements do not cover the data preparation pipelines described at the bottom of the readme

 the corresponding configs have suffixes = WGAN or LSGAN = wasserstein or least-square